-Don't miss this month's episode of Money Mountaineering Season 2: Episode 3 of Money Mountaineering with Peter Neuwirth features critical thinking expert Richard Conn, Jr., author of “The Earthbound Parent”
+Don't miss this month's episode of Money Mountaineering Ep3: The Sharing Economy — Meet critical thinking expert Richard Conn, Jr., author of “The Earthbound Parent”

 November 2023: This month host Peter Neuwirth tells guest Richard Conn Jr., "I love your idea that reality is the road to happiness.
 It's consistent with what we do in actuarial science — substitute facts for appearances and demonstrations for impressions."